This is an account based on one aspect of my life. The theme employed encompasses those events that are religious or spiritual in nature.

-After a year or so at UT, I recalled my promise to my friend and decided to take a look at the bible.
+After a year or so at UT, I recalled my promise to my friend to read the bible and decided to take a look at the bible.
 The first thing that I decided was that the Old Testament was not Christian but Jewish.
 Further, the New Testament superseded the Old Testament in any event.
 That bit of logic dispensed with a lot of material.
 Next, I asked myself what was important in the New Testament.
 The answer for me was only those portions that purported to convey directly the teachings of Jesus upon which Christianity was supposed to have been built.
 I had now narrowed the task down to the four gospels.
 I looked those over and decided on Matthew for two reasons.
 First, at the time there was some opinion that it was the oldest.
-Second, it seemed to offer a fairly coherent account.
+Second, it seemed to offer a fairly complete account.
 Thus, I put my emphasis on Matthew and then wrote a didactic play titled, A Dialogue with Jesus.

 During the period that I was reading Matthew and writing on this play, I was also giving a lot of thought to the morality of the Vietnam war that was hotly in progress.
 I had just missed getting embroiled in this conflict, which may have been another intuitive event.
 When I was looking at alternatives to being drafted, I had almost enlisted in the U.S. Army’s warrant officer program to be trained as a helicopter pilot.
 At the last minute, I backed out determined to find a way to go on to college, which I did through the USNR program.
 After completing the play, I sent a copy to my friend and told him that this was what I took from the bible.
 He took the play to his Baptist minister who after reading it told him that it could only have been written by an atheist.

 During my junior year at UT, Shirley and I decided to get married.
 We wanted to plan our own ceremony and did not want it to be religious in nature.
 On the other hand, we didn’t want to have a civil ceremony over which we would have little control.
-My now lifelong friend and philosophy instructor at UT suggested that we get married in his church, which was the Unitarian Church on Kingston Pike in Knoxville.
+My now lifelong friend and philosophy instructor at UT suggested that we get married in his church, which was the Unitarian Church of Knoxville.
 He spoke with his minister who agreed to perform the ceremony and to let us design it.
 Thus, we had a small private “church” wedding.

 During my time at UT, I had read a lot of the Edgar Cayce material and had become quite interested in it and the implications it held about spiritual matters.
 I learned that there was an organization called the Association for Research and Enlightenment (A.R.E.) in Virginia Beach, Virginia. that was dedicated to preserving and distributing the materials delivered through Cayce.
-I wrote to the A.R.E. and said that I anticipated being in the Virginia Beach area in the near future and wanted to know if their archive of materials was open to the public.
+I wrote to the A.R.E. and said that I anticipated being in the Virginia Beach area in the near future and wanted to know if their archive of materials were open to the public.
 Why I felt I would soon be in the area I couldn’t say.
 I just felt that I would and strongly enough to contact them about possibly getting access to their archives.

 After graduating from UT, Shirley and I moved to Decatur, GA and lived with a friend and his wife for a short period until Shirley could find a job.
 I was waiting on orders that would begin my active duty in the USN.
 Writing the Dialogue had if nothing else helped me clarify my thinking about the Vietnam war, which was simply that there was no justification for it either ethically or legally.
 While waiting on my orders, I spent a lot of time struggling with my commitment to serve in the USN.
 In a way, I felt bound to my commitment both by the prayer mentioned earlier and by the fact that I had voluntarily joined the USNR albeit in the face of what qualified as coercion.
 But, I had made something of a pact with the Navy.
 They would keep me from being drafted, allow me to attend college now and in return I would owe them no more of my time than being drafted would have taken.

 After struggling with this dilemma for a month or so, what appeared to be a workable solution came to me.
 I drafted a letter to the Commandant of the Sixth Naval District to which my USNR unit belonged.
 In that letter, I said that I had resolved that ethically I could not allow someone else to determine when I would or would not engage in an act of violence.
-Thus, I planned to honor my commitment to serve in the USN but reserved to myself the right to decide whether or not to engage in aggressive behavior.
+Thus, I planned to honor my commitment to serve in the USN but reserved to myself the right to decide whether or not to engage in violent behavior.
 In short, I would not blindly follow an order to commit violence.
 Further, I would accept no pay from the Navy while on active duty and thereby I viewed my service as wholly voluntary and in no way subordinate to their intentions because I was not accepting pay to serve.

 I received a reply that offered me the opportunity to apply for a conscientious objectors discharge.
-I wrote them back and rejected the offer on the grounds that I was not a C.O. because I could conceive of circumstance in which I might engage in aggressive behavior but only I could make that determination.
+I wrote them back and rejected the offer on the grounds that I was not a C.O. because I could conceive of circumstance in which I might engage in violent behavior but only I could make that determination.
 Shortly thereafter I received orders to report to the naval base in Charleston, South Carolina for processing.